 in October 2000,

-for things they've said about his inaction on the finance brokers scandal.Sonia Shepherd
+for things they said about his alleged inaction on what at the time was known as the finance brokers scandal.Damian Sheales:

 : this 31 year old Hervey Bay mother collected $120,000 in damages after she sued a national magazine for publishing a nude photograph of her without permission.
 Jacin Sinclair: